cis547/cis547.github.io/_labs/lab08.markdown

 In this lab, you will implement a constraint-based analysis to detect exploitable divide-by-zero bugs.
 A bug is exploitable if hackers can control inputs or environments, thereby triggering unintended behaviors (e.g., denial-of-service) through the bug.
 For example, [a recently reported divide-by-zero bug][bug] in the Linux kernel can be exploitable and crash the system; another example was the [Log4Shell][log4shell] incident.
-You will design a static analysis that detects such bugs by combining reaching definition analysis and taint analysis on top of a constraint solver, Z3.
+You will design a static analysis that detects such bugs by combining reaching definition analysis and taint analysis using a datogon engine, souffle.

 ### Setup